kubeshark/docs/src/pages/en/traffic_retention.md

 ---
-title: Traffic Retention
+title: Data Time To Live (TTL)
 description: Provides real-time Kubernetes network visibility and forensics by capturing and monitoring all traffic and payloads within and across containers, pods, nodes, and clusters.
 layout: ../../layouts/MainLayout.astro
 mascot: Hello
 ---

-**Kubeshark** captures all Layer 4 (UDP and TCP) streams, temporarily storing each stream in a separate PCAP file on the root file system of each cluster node.

-Following successful analysis, all API information (e.g., headers, path, payload) is stored in a dedicated JSON file for each request/response pair.
+All API information (e.g., headers, path, payload) is stored in a dedicated JSON file for each request/response pair.
+JSON and PCAP files are stored locally with a TTL for each file type.

 ## PCAP - Network Traces